ArnauMoron/ADAPT-VQE/README.md

 * `Ansatze.py`: Defines the classes for the ansätze, including `ADAPTAnsatz` (for the classical part) and `ADAPT_mixed_Ansatz` (for the quantum/mixed simulation).
 * `Circuit.py`: Contains the logic for building quantum circuits.
 It handles the mapping from fermionic operators to Pauli strings (Jordan-Wigner transformation) and assembles the circuits using `qibo` via the `Circuits_Composser` class.
 * `Methods.py`: Implements the main VQE logic.
 It contains the `ADAPTVQE` and `ADAPT_mixed_VQE` classes that manage the classical optimization loop and interface with the ansatz.
-* [cite_start]`ADAPT-VQE simulations.ipynb`: A Jupyter Notebook demonstrating the complete workflow: from the initial classical ADAPT simulation to the quantum optimization with shots and results analysis.
+* `ADAPT-VQE simulations.ipynb`: A Jupyter Notebook demonstrating the complete workflow: from the initial classical ADAPT simulation to the quantum optimization with shots and results analysis.
 * `requirements.txt`: A list of all necessary Python packages.

 ## Installation